rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

   - "AWS"
 ---

-In this guide, we'll use Travis CI to test containers and push images to Amazon Elastic Container Registry.
-Before getting started make sure you have the following installed on you machine:
+In this guide, you'll use Travis CI to run tests in containers and push images to Amazon Elastic Container Registry (ECR).
+Before getting started make sure you have the following installed on your machine:

 * [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [Docker](https://docs.docker.com/get-docker/)